liferay/liferay-docs/develop/tutorials/articles/192-item-selector/01-selecting-entities-using-the-item-selector-api.markdown

    Specifies a video file entity type.

 Each return type corresponds to a matching implementation of `ItemSelectorReturnType`.
-The following return types are included by the item selector api module:
+The following return types are included by the Item Selector api module:

 -  [Base64ItemSelectorReturnType](https://docs.liferay.com/portal/7.0/javadocs/modules/apps/collaboration/item-selector/com.liferay.item.selector.criteria.api/com/liferay/item/selector/criteria/Base64ItemSelectorReturnType.html)
    Returns the Base64 encoding of the entity as a `String`.